jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     6. The compiler selection dialog has the option of showing the detected compilers or all the compilers.
 Fix a number of compiler selection dialog bugs.
 (SF Ticket 1111)
     7. Moved Help->About->Information to Help->"System Information" and added allot of extra info on the CB and PC setup.
 Added copy to clipboard button that anonymizes the data when copied to the clipboard.
 (SF Ticket 748)
     8. Add ability to copy debug watch variable content to clipboard.
 Add three extra watches dialog context menu options: copy data, copy symbol and data and copy the symbol tree.
 (SF Ticket 654)
-    9. Includes temporary code to show the C::B startup time in the log.
-This is to help track down a slow startup issue that I have not seen.
-    10. Added Pecan's experimental CB-clangd_client.
+    9. Added Pecan's experimental CB-clangd_client.
 See https://sourceforge.net/projects/cb-clangd-client
-    11. Added build and installation of the display event plugin.
+    10. Added build and installation of the display event plugin.

 Updated installer highlights compared to the C::B 20.03 NSIS installer:
 =======================================================================